What does Financial Reporting mean?

 - To serve primarily the users who have limited authority, ability or resources to obtain information relating to the economic activities of the enterprise.

 - To provide information that is useful to investors and creditors about the potential cash flow of the enterprise to make decisions.

 - To provide users with information for predicting, comparing, and evaluating an enterprise’s earning power.

 - To supply information relating to resource utilization to judge the ability and effectiveness of the enterprise.

-- To provide factual and interpretive information relating to enterprise’s earning power and disclose assumptions made in this regard.
+- To provide factual and interpretive information relating to the enterprise’s earning power and disclose assumptions made in this regard.

-- To provide a statement of financial position useful for predicting, comparing and evaluating enterprise’s earning power.
-(The events that are a part of incomplete earning cycle and the current and the historical costs of the assets and liabilities along with relative uncertainties should be disclosed.)
+- To provide a statement of financial position useful for predicting, comparing and evaluating an enterprise’s earning power.
+(The events that are a part of the incomplete earning cycle and the current and the historical costs of the assets and liabilities along with relative uncertainties should be disclosed.)

-- To provide information on factual aspects of enterprise’s transactions having or expected to have significant cash consequences.
+- To provide information on factual aspects of an enterprise’s transactions having or expected to have significant cash consequences.

 - To provide information on the net result of the completed earnings cycles and the progress made towards completion of incomplete earnings cycles.

 - To provide information necessary for financial forecasts.